tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 5. To see what changes you're merging into master, you can click the **Files changed** tab (which appears on the secondary navigation bar near the top).
 Then click **Merge pull request** to merge in the branch, and click **Confirm merge** to complete the merge.

-4. Now let's get the updates you merged into master online into your local copy.
+4. Now let's get the updates you merged into the `master`branch online into your local copy.
 In your GitHub Desktop GUI client, select the **master** branch, and then click the **Fetch origin** button.
 Fetch gets the latest updates from origin but doesn't update your local working copy with the changes.

     After you click **Fetch origin**, the button changes to **Pull Origin**.